melezhik/swat/intro.md

 you may send a request to.
 This approach might be uncomfortable to go with at the beginning, but eventually results in many benefits.

-Although it does meat swat is not agile, one may extend swat test scenarios regular perl code and start doing things in classic imperative way.
+Although it does not mean swat is not agile, one may extend swat test scenarios regular perl code and start doing things in classic imperative way.

-A following example I will try give you more sense what I am talking about in practice meaning.
+A following example I will try to give you more sense what I am talking about in practicle meaning.

 So, meet swat - simple (smart) web application testing framework.